Attack on Titan (film): Cast

-Some characters that were featured in the original manga and anime were dropped due to the film's setting having been changed from Germany to Japan.
+Some characters that were featured in the original manga and anime were dropped due to the film's setting having been changed one primarily influenced by Germany to an obvious analogue to Japan.
 The character voices for the Funimation English dub are the same as those in the anime.

 Production

 Development

 The film was announced in October 2011, with a planned release date in 2013 and in December of the same year it was announced that it would be a live action film and that Tetsuya Nakashima would direct.
 In December 2012 it was announced that Nakashima had left as director because of creative differences.
-In December 2013, Shinji Higuchi was revealed as the new director and Yuusuke Watanabe as the screenwriter.
 Originally, the filmmakers wanted to make the film very faithful to the source material, but author Hajime Isayama suggested numerous changes (such as introducing new and different characters, and changing the setting to Japan) to make the films standalone, because "the story has already been told", while also introducing new elements that would later be used in the manga.